Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 2. Task lighting

 This one does what it says on the tin – it lights up the area where you need to carry out a task, whether that’s reading, working or cooking.
-In a living room, it normally includes table lamps, adjustable floor lamps, swing-arm lamps and moveable wall lights.
-Task lighting should be easily adjustable, like these examples from Anglepoise.
+In a living room, it normally includes table lamps, adjustable floor lamps, swing-arm lamps and movable wall lights.
+Task lighting should be easily adjustable, like these examples from Anglepoise (opens in new tab).

 3. Accent or mood lighting